I’m so late in sharing this recipe with you, but I can explain.

 These gluten-free, vegan crackers are buttery, flaky, and perfect with a plate full of veggies and a batch of fresh hummus!

 - 1/4 cup tapioca starch

-- 2 tbsp millet flour (I ground mine in a coffee grinder)
+- 2 tablespoon millet flour (I ground mine in a coffee grinder)

 - 1/4 cup earth balance vegan spread, melted

 - 1/4 teaspoon Himalayan rock salt + more for sprinkling

 - Heat oven to 400F.
 Line a baking sheet with parchment paper or a silicon baking mat.

 - Place all ingredients but water in the bowl of your food processor and pulse until incorporated.
 If you do not have a processor, a hand mixer should do the trick, too!

 - Add water, one tablespoon at a time, allowing the processor to run for a bit until a dough forms.
 Continue to add more liquid until the dough holds together, but is not sticky.
 Similar to pie crust but a bit flakier.
 If you’re not sure, try pressing the dough between your fingers to test it’s perfectness.

 - Lightly floured your clean counter top (I used white rice flour) until you’ve reached a thickness of no more than 1/4-inch thick.
 The thinner the better!